X-Men: Evolution: Evolution characters in the comics and films

 X-23, an original character introduced in later seasons, made her comic book debut in the miniseries NYX, where her appearance was slightly altered to more closely resemble Wolverine.
 She received a self-titled comic miniseries in 2005.
 Much like Harley Quinn of Batman: The Animated Series, Terry McGinnis of Batman Beyond, Cinderblock of Teen Titans, or Marvel's own Firestar of Spider-Man and His Amazing Friends, she was a character originally created for an animated series that was incorporated into comic book canon.
 The character of Dr. Deborah Risman which created X-23, the clone of Wolverine, was also created for the show and was replaced with a similar character named Dr. Sarah Kinney in the miniseries X-23.
+She later made appearances in the television series Wolverine and the X-Men, and in the films Logan and Deadpool & Wolverine, portrayed by Dafne Keen.

 The comic book X-Statix featured an African-American mutant with the same codename and abilities as Spyke; however, this version of Spyke was not related to Storm, had a very different personality (modeled after popular gangsta rappers), and is a completely separate character.
 Another similar character appeared in X-Men: The Last Stand, but as a member of the Brotherhood of Mutants.
 He is listed as Spike in the credits, but is not mentioned by name in the film, and has no dialogue.
 When Wolverine invades the forest base of the Brotherhood, Spike is one of the characters that attacks him, demonstrating abilities identical to those shown by the Spyke character before he lost control of his mutation.
 Another similar character, who bears a greater resemblance to Spyke appears in X-Men: Days of Future Past, but again, he is not named.
-In the canon Storm has a teenaged cousin, not a nephew, named David Evans, but he is apparently too young to display any mutant abilities.
+In the canon, Storm has a teenaged cousin, not a nephew, named David Evans, but he is apparently too young to display any mutant abilities.